5 Things You Should Consider Before Buying Plants at the Nursery

 If you accidentally place plants in the wrong spot, keeping them healthy will be an uphill battle.
 Putting shade-dwelling plants in a hot, sunny spot results in yellowing leaves that have brown, crispy edges.
 Placing sun-lovers beneath a tree prevents them from blooming.
 It also makes them grow tall and leggy and makes them more vulnerable to disease and pests.

 Before buying, pay attention to the plants’ mature size and know how much space you have to fill.
 What looks like the perfect plant now might become a burden if it grows too big and you have to prune it back every month just to use the sidewalk or see out your windows.

-How Much Time You Have
+Be Realist About How Much Time You Have

 The number of plants available at your local garden center can be dizzying.
 One thing that can help you stay focused is to come in with a list.
-If you don't have time to do extensive research on the plants you want ahead of time, jot down the traits that are important to you.
-For example, you could list something like purple-flowering perennials that attract hummingbirds and have fragrant flowers.
+If you don't have time to do extensive research on the plants you want ahead of time, at least jot down the traits that are important to you.
+For example, you could list something like purple-flowering perennials that attract butterflies and have fragrant flowers.